-The recommendations only cover people with untreated locally advanced or metastatic urothelial carcinoma who cannot have cisplatin because more evidence became available after the committee meeting for people with disease that has progressed after platinum-containing chemotherapy.
+The recommendations only cover people with untreated PD-L1-positive locally advanced or metastatic urothelial carcinoma who cannot have cisplatin because more evidence became available after the committee meeting for people with disease that has progressed after platinum-containing chemotherapy.
 Separate guidance will be developed for this population when this evidence has been considered.